dokester/BayesicFitting/README.md

    * Update existing examples to improve coverage of pytest
    * update Manual

+ + 05 Apr 2022 version 3.0.1
+   * Addressing issue #18: UserModel does not work for multiple dimensions.

  + 19 Nov 2022 version 3.1.0
+   * Gauss2dErrorDistribution: New Class to handle correlated errors in X and Y
+   * ErrorDistribution and GaussErrorDistribution : adaptation for covariant errors.
+   * Small updates and corrections and removal of unused methods
+   * Added / corrected version information and documentation issues
+   * Rerun all examples and added tests

+ + 18 Jan 2023 version 3.1.0 (still working on the same update)
+   * Implementing accuracy in fitters and samplers
+   * Update of documentation
+   * More tests

+ + 18 Jan 2023 version 3.1.1
+   * remove GaussPriorNew from __init__.py

+ +  7 July 2023 version 3.2.0
    * See above in Whats new

 <br><br><br><br>